Skip to main content

 Source of business

-The marketing channel through which a guest finds the hotel.
+The marketing channel from which a guest finds the hotel.
 A source of business can also be a tourism body, airport kiosk, travel agent account, etc.

 (Special) Event